google/WebFundamentals/README.md

 1. Run `tools/update-codelabs.sh`
 1. Check the latest changes into GitHub

 ## Serve the files
 1. If you haven't already, build the auto-generated files
 1. Run `start-appengine.sh`

+## Test Your Changes Before Submitting a PR
+To test your changes before submitting a pull request, run:

+    gulp test

+Note: As we migrate files over there are still many files that fail, so for the time being, you can skip this step.
+In the future, this will be part of the pull request verification, and PRs will not be merged if there are any failures.